hilaryrowe/documentation3/timeline/using_the_timeline.md

 # Using the Timeline

-Once you've selected a facility machine and a date and updated your timline view, the Timeline tab displays the lower nad upper panes broken down by time increments.
+Once you've selected a facility machine and a date and updated your timeline view, the Timeline tab displays the lower and upper panes broken down by time increments.

 The top pane displays 10-minute increments for machine avavailability.
 Green shading indicates the machine was available; red shading indicates the machine was not available \(unplanned downtime\).